Danillora/drb.github.io/_pages/cv.md

   - Conducting the mapping of cultural producers and cultural spaces through the Cultural Indicators Observatory of SECULT-PE.

 - Certificate in **Cultural Project Analysis and Evaluation** (Ministry of Culture / Federal Institute of Goiás, 160 hours)
+- Certificate in **Cultural Project Management** (Ministry of Culture / Federal Institute of Goiás, 160 hours)

 - **Cultural Projects Analyst**
   - Served as an analyst and evaluator for cultural projects under the Lei Paulo Gustavo (Edital Desenvolve + Cultura - Multilinguagem) and the Política Nacional Aldir Blanc (PNAB).
 Responsibilities included reviewing and providing technical evaluation for proposals in the following calls: the General Call for Fostering Cultural Initiatives – Safeguarding Popular Cultures, and the General Call for Fostering Cultural Initiatives – Multilanguage.